 for updating Homebrew cache before installation.

-For each installed package an event bb-package-installed
+For each installed package an event bb-package-installed will be fired

-with the package name as
+by bb-event-fire with the package name as

 an argument.
 So that you will be able to make some post installation actions.